Supporting Employees Through Drug and Alcohol Misuse: A Workplace Wellbeing Approach

 Mental Health and Substance Misuse: Understanding the Link

 Substance misuse is often intertwined with mental health challenges such as anxiety, depression, and chronic stress.
 This is particularly true in safety-critical sectors like construction, logistics, and healthcare.
-A holistic approach is essential not only for compliance, but for creating a workplace culture that prioritizes wellbeing.
+A holistic approach is essential not only for compliance, but for creating a workplace culture that prioritises wellbeing.

 Employers can make a meaningful difference by offering mental health resources alongside drug and alcohol training.
 Simple actions like pointing employees to GPs, addiction specialists, or national support lines can be the first step toward recovery.